Matthew 1:18-25 (Advent 4A)

 Rev. Alan Taylor

-This morning’s message is based on the Gospel reading from Matthew 1.
-There’s also reference made to the Old Testament reading from Isaiah 7.
-As you heard a moment ago, Matthew quotes the Isaiah 7 passage, mainly because it’s integral to his telling of the story of Jesus’ birth.
-He says, “All of this took place to fulfill what the Lord had spoken by the prophet: Behold, the virgin shall conceive and bear a son, and they shall call his name Immanuel.”
+The message this morning is based on the Gospel reading from Matthew 1.
+Reference is also made to the Old Testament reading from Isaiah 7, because it is integral to Matthew’s telling of the story of Jesus’ birth.
+“All of this took place (writes Matthew) to fulfill what the Lord had spoken by the prophet (that would be Isaiah): Behold, the virgin shall conceive and bear a son, and they shall call his name Immanuel”

-There is something else unique about Matthew’s Gospel.
-It has to do with with the way he handles the genealogy of Jesus.
+Something else that is unique about Matthew’s Gospel is the way he handles the genealogy of Jesus.
 Luke, of course, also gives us a genealogy of Jesus.
-However, while Luke’s genealogy begins with Jesus and ends with Adam, Matthew’s begins with Abraham and ends with Jesus.
-That may seem like an insignificant difference, but it isn’t.
-The point being, if Matthew could not immediately connect Jesus with Abraham and with King David, his audience, the Jewish people, would have tuned him out, for the Christ, God’s Messiah, would be of the house and of the lineage of David.
+Unlike Luke, however, whose genealogy begins with Jesus and goes back to Adam, Matthew’s genealogy begins with Abraham and ends with Jesus.
+That may seem like an insignificant point, but it isn’t.
+The point being, if Matthew could not immediately associate Jesus with Abraham and with King David, his audience, the Jewish people, would tune him out, for the Christ, God’s Messiah, would be of the house and of the lineage of David.

-For Matthew the Immanuel prophecy is central to the telling of the story.
-Some 700 years before Jesus was born, Ahaz reigned as King over Judah.
+For Matthew, the Immanuel prophecy is central to the telling of the story.
+Some 700 years before Jesus was born, King Ahaz reigned over Judah.
 Ahaz was not one of Judah’s good kings.
 In fact, he made a faithless alliance with the Assyrians because he was fearful of their coming into Judah by force.
 As a consequence, the Israelites suffered a century of servitude.
 Before that servitude began, however, God made a promise to Judah, the promise that we have before us this morning in the OT reading from Isaiah 7.
 “The Lord himself will give you a sign.
-Behold, the virgin shall conceive and bear a son, and shall call his name Immanuel.”
+Behold, the virgin shall conceive and bear a son, and shall call his name Emmanuel.”

-When Matthew quotes this same passage it serves as a powerful reminder, both to Judah, and to all of us, that despite our tendency to stray from God’s will and His ways and despite our sometimes fearful and faithless actions in life, He remains the God of grace who is always WITH us.
-He is WITH US because Jesus is God Incarnate, that is, He is God in the flesh, who comes to us to bring us grace and forgiveness in so many and varied ways.
+Matthew quoting this same passage serves as a powerful reminder, both to Judah, and to all of us, that despite our tendency to stray from God’s will and His ways and despite our sometimes fearful and faithless actions in life, He remains the God of grace who is always WITH us.
+He is WITH US because Jesus is God Incarnate, that is, He is God in the flesh, who comes to us to bring us grace and forgiveness into our lives in so many and varied ways.

-Immanuel, the Word made flesh, is WITH US in the reading and in the hearing of God’s Word.
+Emmanuel, the Word made flesh, means God with us.
+He is WITH US in many ways, but in the reading and in the hearing of God’s Word we are promised His presence.
 I know this point may seem self evident, but it warrants our reflection for a few moments.
 There are, in fact, at least a couple of different ways to think of God’s Word.
 Some see the Bible, for instance, as a book of information.
 It’s a book of history with various facts about the things that happened in the life and ministry of Jesus.

 While the Bible is a book of facts, being true in all of it’s parts, it is so much more than a book of facts.
 The writer of the letter to the Hebrews described God’s Word this way, he said, “(It is) living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart.
 And no creature is hidden from his sight.”